julienadatrain/Adatrain-website/README.md

 ### Relays

-Three relay nodes across the world to ensure fast block propagation across the network.
+6 relay nodes across the world to ensure fast block propagation across the network.

 ### Future

-We plan to add and run an additional 2 relays as well as upgrade our current setup (more RAM/DISK).
+We plan to add and run additional relays as well as upgrade our current setup (more RAM/DISK).

 ### Contact us